AnalystElsie/Marketing-Campaign-Analysis/README.md

 ---
 ### Limitations
 1. Missing values were found in the income column and they were replaced by the median income value
-2. Three(3) Outliers were identified in the age column during the data analysis; however, they were not addressed in the current analysis.
+2. Three(3) Outliers were identified in the age column during the data analysis; however, due to the lack of guidance on how to handle these values, they were left untreated in the current analysis.